 Background questions are broad and foundational, typically seeking general knowledge about a condition, treatment, or disease process.

-Foreground questions, or clinical questions, are more specific and focused, asking how therapies, diagnostic tests, and other interventions compare in terms of efficacy.
+Foreground questions, or clinical questions, are more specific and focused, asking how therapies, diagnostic tests, and other interventions compare in terms of efficacy in specific patients or populations.
 These questions reflect the choices healthcare professionals and patients encounter when making care decisions.

 Purpose |